grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 This guide outlines the key changes users will need to make when moving their existing k6 browser test scripts to the new browser module (bundled up with the k6 version 0.46).
 The updated version makes the browser module easier to use, with structural changes that reduce the need for manual setup, enhance scenario definitions, and make the code more straightforward.

+The new version presents a novel functionality that automatically deals with the browser lifecycle.
+Additionally, a newly required field is introduced to define the browser category within the scenario choices.
+Previously, users were responsible for establishing and shutting down the browser instance.
+However, with the current changes, the API has concealed the intricacies of `browser` and `browserType`, and the option to import the `chromium` entity from `k6/experimental/browser` has been eliminated.

-For all the details, check the complete changelog for the [k6 version 0.46](https://github.com/grafana/k6/releases/tag/v0.46.0).
+For all the details, make sure to review the complete changelog for the [k6 version 0.46](https://github.com/grafana/k6/releases/tag/v0.46.0) for all the information, watch [k6 Office Hours #98](https://www.youtube.com/watch?v=fK6Hpvt0pY0), where we discuss the latest changes in k6 browser, and, as always, ask in [the community forum](https://community.grafana.com/c/grafana-k6/k6-browser/79) if you need our help!

 <Blockquote mod="note" title="">